franeze/my_portfolio/README.md

 #### 5 - Dashboard
 For a more comprehensive analysis, I created a dashboard in Tableau.
 [Click here to see it](https://public.tableau.com/app/profile/francisco.navarro7243/viz/CiclysticBike-Share/Dashboard1).

 _
+### Random pH Meter App
+Dive into a bit of scientific fun with this playful pH meter application!
+Created with Python’s Tkinter and Matplotlib, this app is all about simulating pH measurements with a touch of randomness for entertainment and learning.
+<details><summary>Key features include: (Click here) </summary>

+**User Interface:** The Tkinter-based GUI allows users to input measurement intervals, start and stop measurements, and manage data files with ease.

+**Random Data Simulation:** Instead of real measurements, this app generates random pH values within your chosen range.
+It’s perfect for seeing "how data might look" without the need for actual lab equipment.
+(Disclaimer: This simulation does not represent an actual laboratory environment.)

+**Real-time Data Logging:** Simulated measurements are recorded in a CSV file, with automatic saving and real-time updates to a Treeview widget that displays pH values, date, and time.

+**Visualization:** Integrated Matplotlib plots pH values against time, updating dynamically as new simulated data is generated, offering a visual representation of the random measurements.

+**File Management:** Users can create new files, open existing ones, and save data in a structured CSV format.
+The application includes options to save files under new names and load previously saved data.

+**Error Handling:** The app is designed to handle input errors and file issues, to provide feedback for invalid input and file operation errors.

+This application is designed for fun and educational purposes, providing a simulated experience of pH measurement and data visualization.</details>
+_

 ### **Power BI**